 But, how safe are you when Solo Camping?

 Proper planning can mean the difference between a fun trip and a disaster.
-That’s why we want to share with you 5 simple tips to make of your trip a unique and enjoyable experience.
+That’s why we want to share with you 5 simple tips to make your trip a unique and enjoyable experience.

 - Share your plans with someone

 Make sure you tell a friend or family member about your camping plans.
 Try to be as specific as possible in terms of the location and length of your stay.
 If possible, schedule check-in calls with your trusted person at regular intervals and update them with your whereabouts.
 You don’t want to be left stranded and with no one aware of where you are.

 When camping alone, it becomes imperative to put serious thought into the weather conditions of your destination.
 Check your gear, clothing, and supplies against the weather forecast and make sure you’re well prepared.

 Bringing along an emergency device like a satellite phone or a personal locator beacon can make a huge difference in case something goes wrong.
 Also, carrying items like a compass, an emergency foil blanket, and waterproof matches will allow you to stay calm.

 Whether it’s a place you’ve camped at before or a camp you’ve hiked through on day trips, knowing the territory will give you one less thing to worry about.
 It will also give you a greater sense of security and safety, as you will know better what to expect.

 - Ease into the experience